 Other tapeworms in cats include Taenia taeniaeformis and Spirometra erinacei (Zipper worm) – these may be a problem in outdoor cats that regularly hunt rodents, lizards and other wildlife.
 Hydatid tapeworms do not occur in cats.

 How often do I need to worm my cat?

 Regular worming is essential – every 3 months in fact for adult cats.
 While treatment kills worms present in the intestine at the time, re-infections can occur from other pets and the environment.
 Once is not enough.

 Kittens need to be wormed at 6, 8, and 12 weeks then 3 monthly.
 Pregnant and lactating queens should be treated prior to mating, ten days before kittening, and two to four weeks after kittening.

 Worming tablets or pastes are commonly used and the most effective ones are available from your vet.
-There are also some multipurpose spot-on products available that will treat roundworms and hookworms monthly in cats, as well as fleas and heartworm.
+There are also some multi-purpose spot-on products available that will treat roundworms and hookworms monthly in cats, as well as fleas and heartworm.

-Now there is also a stand-alone spot-on product (Profender) that controls hookworms, roundworms and tapeworms in one easy treatment.
+There is also a stand-alone spot-on product (Profender) that controls hookworms, roundworms and tapeworms in one easy treatment.
 3-monthly application for adult cats kills all infective stages of the relevant intestinal worms in cats in Australia.
 Not all worming medications kill all worms.